Finishxx/todo/frontend/README.md

 # TODO frontend

-Rudimentary Typescript + Vue.js 3 frontend for Spring Boot `todo-backend` made as a part of interview preparation for a developer job.
+Rudimentary Typescript + Vue.js 3 frontend for Spring Boot backend made as a part of interview preparation for a developer job.

 ## Get started